 Unless you’re asked to provide more information or you’ve already exchanged several emails, as a rule of thumb, limit your first emails with a potential employer to 150 words or fewer.

 Emojis are too casual and take away from the seriousness of the communication.
 Capital letters make it seem like you’re angry.
-Excessive exclamation marks come off as shouting.
+Excessive exclamation marks come off as shouting!!!

-Don’t use them.
+Don’t use any of them.

-Example: Use “I’d be grateful to have an opportunity to work at Acme Co.” instead of “I’d LOVE to have the opportunity to work at Acme Co! ??”
+Example: Use “I’d be grateful to have an opportunity to work at Acme Co.” instead of, “I’d LOVE to have the opportunity to work at Acme Co.!!!! :)”